StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ...
 ```

-This function specifies what health synchronization stream this agent check will produce to.
-Having this function defined will enable the `self.health` api on the Agent Check.
+This function specifies what health synchronization stream this Agent check will produce to.
+Having this function defined will enable the `self.health` API on the Agent Check.

 ### Health Synchronization Snapshots